pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The --include-classorigin, --no-qualifiers, and --propertylist options
       determine which parts are included in each retrieved class.

+      The --names-only option can be used to show only the class paths.

-      In the output, the classes will formatted as defined by the --output- format general option.
+      In the output, the classes and class paths will be formatted as defined by the --output-format general option.
+Table formats on classes will be replaced with MOF format.

       Examples: